bomeisl/Fetch/README.md

   C. |Item Repository| - Mediates the business logic for data retrieval and storage between the Room
-      database and Ktor network client to supply the View Model with suspend function methods to refresh the database and keep and up-to-date SharedFlow stream of Items supplied to the View Model
+      database and Ktor network client to supply the View Model with suspend function methods to refresh the database and keep an up-to-date SharedFlow stream of Items supplied to the View Model

 II.
 UI Layer